erikerlandson/coulomb/README.md

 ```

 The `UnitConverter` typeclass is also used by default typeclasses for `UnitAdd`, `UnitMul` and the other numeric operations above.
-This typeclass can also be extended by adding unit converter policies, which is described in the next section.
+This typeclass can be extended by adding [unit converter policies](#unit-conversions-for-custom-value-types).

 #### Compute Model for Quantity Operations